-- a) If the Requester has not been identified by the RA before, - the Requester MUST identify himself to the RA or in case his/her home organisation submits the Certificate Application on his/her behalf - to his/her home organisation, see sections 3.2 and 3.3 and - the RA MUST validate the Requester's personal and organisational identity. - b) If the Requester has been identified by the RA before, the authenticity of the Certificate Application MUST be validated through the RA by cross-checking its (digital) signature with previously received and validated signatures of the Requester. - c) The RA MUST validate the Requester's authorisation to get a Certificate and to use/control the requested sDN and SaNs based on the submitted documents, see section 3.2.5.
+- a) If the Requester has not been identified by the RA before, - i. the Requester MUST identify himself to the RA or in case his/her home organisation submits the Certificate Application on his/her behalf to his/her home organisation, see sections 3.2 and 3.3 and - ii. the RA MUST validate the Requester's personal and organisational identity. - b) If the Requester has been identified by the RA before, the authenticity of the Certificate Application MUST be validated through the RA by cross-checking its (digital) signature against previously received and validated, i.e. registered, signatures or public cryptographic key material of the Requester. - c) The RA MUST validate the Requester's authorisation to get a Certificate and to use/control the requested sDN and SaNs based on the submitted documents, see section 3.2.5.